ouphi/ultralytics/docs/yolov5/environments/azureml_notebook_quickstart_tutorial.md

-# YOLOv5 🚀 on AzureML Notebook
+# YOLOv5 🚀 on AzureML compute instance

 This guide provides a quickstart to use YOLOv5 from an AzureML Notebook.